openstack/openstack-manuals/doc/doc-contrib-guide/source/quickstart/first-timers.rst

   The first time you set up a gerrit remote and try to create a patch for review.openstack.org, you may see this message because the tool needs one more edit of your commit message in order to automatically insert the *Change-Id*.
-When this happens, run :code:`git commit -a --amend`, save the commit message and run :code:`git review -v` again.
+When this happens, run :command:`git commit -a --amend`, save the commit message and run :command:`git review -v` again.

 * Permission denied error